 The Mediatrix and Co-Redemptrix Question: Eastern African Perspectives on Mary Before Vatican II

-The decision to include Marian teaching within Lumen Gentium (Chapter VIII) was made by a narrow margin of only forty votes.
-Significantly, the Council Fathers explicitly clarified that this decision should not be interpreted as either a minimalist or a maximalist position, but rather as a theological and pastoral judgment aiming to situate Mariology in relation to ecclesiology.
+Though the decision to include Marian teaching within Lumen Gentium was made by a narrow margin of only forty votes, the Council Fathers explicitly clarified that this outcome should not be understood as either a minimalist or maximalist position with regard to Our Lady but rather as a theological and pastoral judgment aimed at situating Mariology in relation to ecclesiology.

 The Eastern African Vota: A Desire for Definition